We are responsible for managing an estimated 80,000 trees and 100 hectares of woodland.

 The quotation will be valid for 12 months and you will have the opportunity to pay in instalments over this period.
 If you choose to pay by instalments but then decide not to proceed with the tree work, payments will be returned to you, less the £55 administration fee.

 Please note that if you choose to pay in instalments, no work will be carried out until the full amount has been received.
-Payment may be made using the online payments service, by post, in person or by telephone.
-More information can be found by visiting our payments webpage.
+Make an online payment, pay by post, in person or by telephone.

 If your application is unsuccessful, we will write to you to let you know why.
 If your local councillor has not already commented on the application, you may wish to approach them to see whether they would be willing to support a review of the decision by the tree single issue panel.